stevenjaycohen/fountain4vim/README.md

 Exporting to an editable format allows me to review the content graphically before _signing off_ on the final PDF.

 And, the LibreOffice PDF Export Tool has all of the options that I would ever need.
-So, there is no reason to reinvent the wheel and build yet another PDF exporter.

 Also, I do a similar thing with Markdown files using `cmark` to translate: